 42 U.S.C. §§ 1320a-7b(b)(1)(A) and 1320a-7b(b)(2)(A).
 Therefore, based on the statutory language, it is clear that Petitioner's participation in the criminal conspiracy has a nexus to the delivery of an item or service under a federal health care program.
-Moreover, Petitioner admitted the following factual basis in his plea agreement:
+Moreover, Petitioner admitted the following factual basis in her plea agreement:

-Beginning in or about August 2008, and continuing through in or about July 2010, at Lincolnwood, in the Northern District of Illinois, Eastern Division, and elsewhere, [Petitioner] conspired with co-defendants . . . to knowingly and willfully offer and pay remuneration, and cause Goodwill to offer and pay kickbacks, directly and indirectly, overtly and covertly, to outside marketers to induce such persons to refer patients to Goodwill for the furnishing and arranging for the furnishing of services for which payment may be made in whole and in part under Medicare, in violation of [42 U.S.C. § 1320-7b(b)(2)(A)].
+Beginning in or about September 24, 2008, and continuing through in or about July 2010, at Lincolnwood, in the Northern District of Illinois, Eastern Division, and elsewhere, [Petitioner] conspired with co-defendants . . . and [other individuals] to knowingly and willfully offer and pay remuneration, and cause co-defendant Goodwill Home Healthcare, Inc., to offer and pay kickbacks, directly and indirectly, overtly and covertly, to outside marketers, to induce such persons to refer patients to Goodwill for the furnishing and arranging for the furnishing of services for which payment may be made in whole and in part under Medicare, in violation of [42 U.S.C. § 1320-7b(b)(2)(A)]; and to knowingly and willfully solicit and receive kickbacks, directly and indirectly, overtly and covertly, from Goodwill in return for referring patients to Goodwill for the furnishing and arranging for the furnishing of services for which payment may be made in whole and in part under Medicare, in violation of [42 U.S.C. § 1320-7b(b)(1)(A)].